-(16) New Accounting Pronouncements

-Stock Based Compensation:
+(13) Stock Based Compensation

-In December 2004, the Financial Accounting Standards Board or the FASB issued SFAS No. 123 (revised), "Share-Based Payment" which replaces SFAS No. 123, "Accounting for Stock-Based Compensation," and supersedes Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees."
+In December 2004, the Financial Accounting Standards Board, commonly referred to as the FASB, issued SFAS No. 123 (revised), "Share-Based Payment" which replaces SFAS No. 123, "Accounting for Stock-Based Compensation," and supersedes Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees."
 SFAS No. 123 (revised) covers a wide range of share-based compensation arrangements and requires that the compensation cost related to these types of payment transactions be recognized in financial statements.
 Cost will be measured based on the fair value of the equity or liability instruments issued.
-The Company adopted SFAS No. 123 (revised) in the first quarter of 2006 as required using the modified prospective application.
-Under the modified prospective application, SFAS No. 123 (revised) applies to all awards granted, modified, repurchased or cancelled by the Company since January 1, 2006 and to unvested awards at the date of adoption.
-The Company was also required to eliminate any unearned or deferred compensation related to earlier awards against the appropriate equity account.
-At December 31, 2005, the Company had \$17.8 million of deferred compensation recorded in the shareholders' equity section of the condensed consolidated balance sheet.
-This amount was eliminated against additional paid-in capital on January 1, 2006.
-The adoption of SFAS No. 123 (revised) did not have a material impact on the condensed consolidated statement of operations as the amounts previously recognized by the Company for stock awards under the 1998 and 2005 Contingent Stock Plans are essentially the same as under SFAS No. 123.
+The Company adopted SFAS No. 123 (revised) in the first quarter of 2006 as required using the modified prospective application, SFAS No. 123 (revised) applies to all awards granted, modified, repurchased or cancelled by the Company since